You are here

 • Receiving school shall honor placement based on student's previous enrollment and/or educational assessments.

-• Receiving school not barred from performing subsequent evaluations to ensure appropriate placement and continued enrollment.
+• Receiving school is not barred from performing subsequent evaluations to ensure appropriate placement and continued enrollment.

 Educational Program Placement

-• Shall honor placement based on current educational assessments.
+• Receiving school shall honor placement based on current educational assessments.

-• Receiving school not barred from performing subsequent evaluations to ensure appropriate placement.
+• Receiving school is not barred from performing subsequent evaluations to ensure appropriate placement.

 Special Education Services

-• Shall provide comparable services based on his/her current IEP.
+• Receiving school shall provide comparable services based on student's current IEP.

-• Comply with Section 504 and Title II of the Americans with Disabilities Act.
+• Receiving school shall comply with Section 504 and Title II of the Americans with Disabilities Act.

-• Shall make reasonable accommodations and modifications of incoming students with disabilities.
-Receiving school not barred from performing subsequent evaluations to ensure appropriate placement.
+• Receiving school shall make reasonable accommodations and modifications for incoming students with disabilities.
+Receiving school is not barred from performing subsequent evaluations to ensure appropriate placement.

 Placement Flexibility

-• LEA officials shall have flexibility in waiving course/program prerequisites.
+• LEP officials shall have flexibility in waiving course/program prerequisites.

 Absence as Related to Deployment Activities

-• Shall be granted additional excused absences at the discretion of LEA superintendent.
+• Students shall be granted additional excused absences at the discretion of LEP superintendent.

 Eligibility for Enrollment